Today we’d like to introduce you to Shea Welsh.

 During the pandemic, while the world slowed down and touring musicians were stuck at home, I was able to manifest a dream I had of putting a world music group together.
 So I called some of my favorite musicians from all over the world that now reside in Los Angeles to write and jam together and we ultimately created Renaissance Heart.
 The global music project merges the artistry of two-time GRAMMY® award-winning vocalist Hila Plitmann, world-renowned tabla master Aditya Kalyanpur, and me.
 Along with special guests, we create organic, reimagined connections between new age, classical, jazz, folk, rock and world music genres.
 We recently released our debut album Layers on Art of Conversation Records.

 I’m sure you wouldn’t say it’s been obstacle free, but so far would you say the journey have been a fairly smooth road?

 The music business is always rough!
 It is extremely competitive.
 Sometimes cut-throat.
 You are always making decisions of art versus commerce.
 Flying equipment to performances and the crazy hours one must keep to pull off the shows is grueling.

-Keeping interpersonal relationships healthy with a predictably unpredictable schedule has proven challenging but these are all definitely first world problems that fade into the background when you are up and the adrenaline is coursing through your veins, the band is firing on all cylinders and the audience is responding and definitely expressing that they are in your corner!
+Keeping interpersonal relationships healthy with a predictably unpredictable schedule has proven challenging but these are all definitely first-world problems that fade into the background when you are up on stage and the adrenaline is coursing through your veins, the band is firing on all cylinders and the audience is responding and definitely expressing that they are in your corner!
 Wouldn’t trade it for anything!